The Best Smoked Tri-tip

 To monitor the internal temperature during the smoking process, I used my MEATER+ Wireless Thermometer.

-A wireless Bluetooth thermometer is a great tool in your BBQ arsenal – especially for lower-temperature cooks, but any good meat thermometer will do.
+A wireless thermometer is a great tool in your BBQ arsenal – especially for lower-temperature cooks, but any good digital meat thermometer will do.

-If you need some time to get your grill ready for searing, you can place your tri tip on a cutting board and cover it loosely with foil and let it rest for 10 minutes.
+If you need some time to prepare your grill for searing, you can place your tri-tip on a cutting board, cover it loosely with aluminum foil, and let it rest for 10 minutes.

-Remove from heat and let it rest for 15 minutes.
+Remove from the heat and let it rest for 10 minutes.

-The temperature will typically increase by 5-10°F as you rest your roast, so be sure to stop searing the tri-tip before it reaches your desired doneness temperature.
+The temperature will typically increase by 5-10°F as the meat rests, so be sure to stop searing the tri-tip before it reaches your desired doneness temperature.

-It’s crucial to slice your tri-tip the correct way.
-Otherwise, you’ll end up chewing on what feels like a leather belt.
+It’s crucial to slice the tri-tip correctly.
+Otherwise, you’ll chew on what feels like a leather belt.

 The tri-tip has grains running in two directions, and you need to make sure you are cutting against the grain.

-Place the tri tip in the middle of a butcher block or cutting board.
-It is easiest to start slicing at the smaller end of the tri-tip and work towards the larger portion, where you will need to rotate to help make sure that you are slicing each part of the tri-tip against the grain.
+Place the tri-tip in the middle of a butcher block or cutting board.
+It’s easiest to start slicing at the smaller end and work towards the larger portion, where you will need to rotate to help make sure that you are slicing each part of the tri-tip against the grain.

 Simply seasoned tri-tip, smoked and reverse seared to juicy perfection.